algolia/autocomplete/README.md

 Development
 -----------

-The project is built using [Grunt](http://gruntjs.com/).
 To start developing, you can use the following commands:

 ```sh
 $ npm install